How Does a VA Loan Work?

 There are no pre-payment penalties, so it’s fine to pay off a loan early.
 These loans are also assumable, which means a non-veteran can take over the mortgage if you decide to unload the property.

-This nearly 70-year-old loan program is becoming more and more important for active military members, veterans and their families.
+For more than 70 years, this loan program has become more and more important for active military members, veterans and their families.
 Lenders have tightened credit and underwriting requirements in the wake of the subprime mortgage meltdown.
 Interest rates are hovering at record lows, but it’s difficult for many borrowers to secure home financing without great credit and a sizable down payment.

 That’s why military borrowers continue to flock to the VA program.
 Decades later, this long-cherished program continues to open the doors of homeownership to those who serve our country.
 It may be able to do the same for you.